 Following interview, applications are submitted to the BARC (Board Application Ratification Committee) who review the whole application with the panel’s report in detail before making a recommendation to the CEnvP Board.
 The Certification Board ratify Assessment Panel and BARC recommendations.
 Head to the Certification Process page for a layout of the full process.

 Since societal disruption from COVID-19 Pandemic began in Australia and New Zealand, and with the occupational health and safety of all staff, volunteers and applicants of paramount importance, it was necessary to change the certification Assessment Panel interview from being face to face to videoconferencing.
-Though not ideal, an upside of this disruption is the convenience for applicants and panelists of interviews being conducted remotely and improved ability of all parties to being able to attend set dates.
+The advantages of interviews being conducted remotely is the improved ability to find suitable dates for applicants and panelists to attend, and namely the important reduction of risk for all parties of sharing confined spaces.

 The Program Office convenes the interview panel for applicants.